HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 1/1-intro-to-programming.md

 > myNme;
 ```

 Solution: <span class="solution">`ReferenceError: myNme is not defined`.
 The variable was simply misspelled but the computer doesn't know that.
-So it tells you that the misspelled variable doesn't exist. </span>
+So it tells you that the misspelled variable doesn't exist.
+[This error usually means that the computer can find the variable so most likely there is a spelling or syntax error.]</span>

 Now repeat the above steps with the following code: